 Below is the data we used to create the chart at the top of the page:

 Spending 2000 2005 2010 2015 Government Pensions 0.5 0.7 1.0 1.2 Government Healthcare 0.5 0.8 1.1 1.4 Government Education 0.6 0.8 0.9 1.0 National Defense 0.4 0.6 0.8 0.8 Government Welfare 0.2 0.3 0.7 0.5 All other spending 1.0 1.2 1.4 1.5

 Once you prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on "Start creating".
 In Step 1: Upload, you can copy & paste your dataset, upload it as a .csv or as an Excel or Google Spreadsheet.
 After uploading, the text field in step 1 will look like this:

 Click "Proceed" at the bottom right to go to the next step.

 In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
 If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
 Always remember to do this if you don't have descriptive row and column headers.

 You will now see a stacked column chart, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
-We cover this in a separate short tutorial found here.
+The next step would be to further refine, annotate & define this chart.
+We have covered customizing your stacked bar chart in a separate Academy article which you can read here.